staakk/mapper-annotation-pocessor/README.md

 ## How it works

-There are two annotation witch you can use:
+There are two annotation which you can use:

 * `@Map` you can annotate any static class with it, you should specify value argument for it of type `Class` (this class also has to be static).
 Annotation processor will generate `FooToBarMapper` class where `Foo` is the name of annotated class and `Baz` is name of class specified